-The Ultimate Israeli Food Guide
+The Ultimate Guide to Israeli Food

 If someone had asked me to describe Israeli food before my trip, all that would have come to mind was hummus… perhaps matzoh and matzoh balls… none of which really sounded particularly mouthwatering (if I’m being completely honest).

-Even “known-to-me” foods like hummus and falafel had so much more flavor and crunch compared to what we have in the States.
-I think we ate about every hour or so in the 10 days I spent in Israel and while my jeans may have been uncomfortably tight, my stomach grumbled happily along.
+Even “known-to-us” foods like hummus and falafel had so much more flavor and crunch compared to what we have in the States.
+I think we ate about every hour or so in the two weeks we spent in Israel and while our jeans may have been uncomfortably tight, our stomach grumbled happily along!

 Unfortunately Yelp is not really a thing in Israel and you’ll find the best places through friends, word of mouth and of course blogs.
 I do wonder if the high-tech scene has a food app that is similar to Yelp though…

 Before You Go: About Israeli Cuisine